“`xml

 - Government programs like Medicaid, Medicare, and CHIP

-CHIP covers kids from families that earn too much for Medicaid but can’t afford private insurance.
+CHIP is aimed at kids from families that earn too much for Medicaid but can’t swing private insurance.

 Insurance Costs

-- Copayments: Fixed fees for services like doctor visits
+- Copayments: Fixed fees for certain services, like a visit to the doctor.

-- Coinsurance: Your share of costs after meeting the deductible
+- Coinsurance: Your part of the costs after you’ve met that pesky deductible.

-But it’s a key step to protect your health and wallet.
+It’s the key to safeguarding your health and your wallet.

-Let’s look at how to sign up and what to keep in mind.
+Let’s go over how to sign up and what you need to keep an eye on.

 Enrollment Periods

-Most people can sign up for health insurance once a year.
+The majority of people can sign up for health insurance once a year during open enrollment, which usually kicks off on November 1.

 They include: